spacotto/grimoire/python/chapters/chapter079.md

 deactivate
 ```

+>[!IMPORTANT]
-Once activated, `python` and `pip` point to the local environment — not the global one.
+>Once activated, `python` and `pip` point to the local environment, not the global one.

 ## Why Isolated Environments Matter

-Using isolated environments per project prevents a class of subtle, hard-to-debug
+Using isolated environments per project prevents a class of subtle, hard-to-debug problems.
-problems.
 The core issues they solve are:

 1. **Environment pollution** — global installs affecting unrelated projects
 2. **Dependency conflicts** — incompatible package versions across projects